-Every patient that comes into our practice in the Monrovia and Duarte area will receive digital X-rays to find out the how the wisdom teeth are growing.
+Every patient that comes into our practice in the Monrovia area will receive digital X-rays to find out how the wisdom teeth are growing.
 This will influence the approach to your surgery and give Dr. Q a better understanding of your dental anatomy.
 Before any surgical procedure is performed, Dr. Q will spend time:

 Technically, patients would only need to have local anesthesia to avoid pain during their procedure.
-However, most Monrovia and Duarte patients that come to our practice are nervous and prefer additional anesthesia options to relax.
+However, most Monrovia patients that come to our practice are nervous and prefer additional anesthesia options to relax.
 We encourage patients to consider two options to help them handle any anxiety or nervousness they have about the procedure:

 After discussing your treatment and selecting an option for anesthesia, you will schedule your wisdom tooth removal.
 On the day of your procedure, Dr. Q will:

-Dr. Q recommends that all Monrovia and Duarte patients arrange for a friend or relative to pick them up after their wisdom tooth removal.
+Dr. Q recommends that all Monrovia patients arrange for a friend or relative to pick them up after their wisdom tooth removal.
 This is especially important for patients who decide to have sedation during their procedure.

 You will need to take a few days to recover from your wisdom teeth removal.
 Dr. Q and her staff recommend getting as much rest as possible to speed healing.
 Other care to relieve the first few days of discomfort include: